 - Adaptational Wimp: This version of Solomon is far from his original counterpart.
 Canon Solomon was a skilled Duel Monsters master who taught Yugi and Joey everything they know about the game and is a somewhat valuable asset to the group a few times, while Abridged Solomon is nothing more than a bumbling idiot who is bossed around by his own grandson.

-- Basement-Dweller: According to Yugi, he lives in the basement of the card shop.
+- Basement-Dweller: A literal example; according to Yugi, Solomon lives in the basement of the card shop.

 - Bread, Eggs, Milk, Squick: Interspersed throughout his rant at the end of the movie."You kids these days and your Millennium Items, and your card games, and your loud music and your hula hoops and your hopscotch and your dungarees and your lollipops and your Sony Playstations and your voice-activated light switches and your leather pants and your artificial insemination— (cut off by Yugi, then continues after the credits roll) —your Blu-Ray Discs and your pierced scrotums..."

 - Cloudcuckoolander: The not-so "wisest man" ever."Where am I?
 What day is it?
 I like pudding!"

 - Dad the Veteran: Bores Yugi with his war stories in Episode 62.
 Based on pretty much everything he said in BBT Abridged (such as thinking that America was invading them when the fireworks went off), he might be a (Japanese) veteran of WWII.

 - Death Seeker: For some reason, he's very eager to die.
 He gets his wish in Bonds Beyond Time Abridged, though he may have been brought back to life after Paradox gets defeated.